ncatlab/nlab-content/pages/4/4/2/9/9244/content.md

 ## References

-Aspects of this are mentioned in the context of [[factorization homology]] in section 5 of
+Aspects of this are mentioned in the context of [[factorization homology]] in section 5 and in particular around the bottom of p.
+18 in

 * [[John Francis]], _Factorization homology of topological manifolds_ ([arXiv:1206.5522](http://arxiv.org/abs/1206.5522))